Function List

 andheight

-is the dimension of the far plane.- The perpendicular distance from camera to camera far plane is
+are the dimensions of the camera's far plane.- The perpendicular distance from the camera to the camera's far plane is

 distanceToPlane